Rinzii/ccmath/CONTRIBUTING.md

 ```

 Commit with a one-line imperative subject (no trailing period).
 Open a PR against
-`dev` with a short summary of what changed and how you tested it.
+`main` with a short summary of what changed and how you tested it.

 Implementation work should stay under `include/ccmath/` using the patterns already
 present in the function family you touch.
 Do not add `<cmath>` includes under